Smoked Mac and Cheese With Seafood

 • 1 cup bread crumbs

-• 1 tbsp butter (melted)
+• 1 tablespoon butter (melted)

 • 2 cloves of garlic (minced)

-• ½ tsp salt
+• ½ teaspoon salt

-• ¼ tsp pepper
+• ¼ teaspoon pepper

 Instructions

-• While garlic is roasting, heat a skillet over medium heat with 4 tbsp butter.
+• While garlic is roasting, heat a skillet over medium heat with 4 tablespoons butter.
 Add ½ thinly sliced onion and cook slowly, stirring occasionally, for 20-30 minutes, until they’re deeply browned and sweet.

 • Set up your smoker and heat it to 240℉ using your preferred wood.